Bhavan's Gangabux Kanoria Vidyamandir

 Bhavan's Gangabux Kanoria Vidyamandir (BGKV, Kolkata) is a private school in Bidhannagar, West Bengal, India, established in 1984.
-It is a co-ed school, affiliated with the Central Board of Secondary Education, New Delhi and administered by the Bharatiya Vidya Bhavan.
+It is a co-ed K-12 school, affiliated with the Central Board of Secondary Education, New Delhi and administered by the Bharatiya Vidya Bhavan.
 It was named after Seth Gangabux Kanoria, a Marwari businessman.
-The school was inaugurated on 18th of June, 1984 with classes I to V. The first batch of students appeared for the CBSE examinations in 1988.
+The school was inaugurated on 18 June 1984 with classes I to V. The first batch of students appeared for the CBSE examinations in 1988.
+It is among the premier CBSE schools of the city.